 - Optional – If using fenugreek seeds, roast 1 tsp seeds on a low heat until they turn fragrant and deep golden in color.
 Cool this and powder finely.
 Measure ½ to 1 tsp powder for this pickle and set aside.

 - Rinse the lemons well until running water and wipe dry with a clean cloth.
-Air dry them for a few hours to ensure they are moisture free.
+Air dry them preferably overnight to ensure they are moisture free.

 - Ensure the chopping board, knife, bowls, spoons and pickle jar are clean and moist free.
 Do not use moist surfaces or cutlery while you make the pickle to avoid spoilage.

-- Chop the lemons to desired sizes and deseed them.
+- Chop 200 grams lemons to desired sizes and deseed them gently with a small fork or a knife.

-- Add them to a clean glass or ceramic bowl or jar.
+- Add the lemon pieces to a clean glass or ceramic bowl or jar.

 - Pour the lemon juice, add 1 tbsp salt and turmeric.

-- Cover and rest it for 1 to 3 days at room temperature in a dry clean place.
-Avoid keeping this in a humid atmosphere.
+- Cover and rest it for 1 to 2 days at room temperature in a dry clean place.
+Avoid keeping this in a humid atmosphere like in kitchen.
+Keep it in the living.

 - Stir the lemon pieces together with chilli powder and ½ to 1 tsp methi seeds powder.
 Cover and set aside.